practicalcomputerscience/MicrobenchmarkGPHLlanguages/55 - pattern matching: regular expression or set of characters?/README.md

 When using POSIX character classes:

 > [!CAUTION]
-> The danger with working with POSIX class _[[:print:]]_, that is all "printable" (ASCII) characters, lies in the fact that in one or the other language it may include the space character (decimal number 32), something which is not desired in this program!
+> The danger with working with POSIX class _[[:print:]]_, that is all "printable" (ASCII) characters, lies in the fact that in one or the other language it may include the space character (decimal number 32), something which is not desired in the microbenchmark program!

 For example, in C++: